Arceus-999/AI-ASSIGNMENT-4/telangana_map_coloring/readme.md

 The logic is applying backtracking CSP algorithm to assign colors to districts.
 The algorithm ensures that no two adjacent districts are assigned the same color.
 It also uses a heuristic to improve efficiency and reduce the search space.

+This process continues until all states are assigned valid colors without conflicts.

 ### 4. Final Step

 Once a valid coloring is found, the assigned colors are mapped back to the GeoDataFrame.
-The program then visualizes the colored districts using Matplotlib, adding labels at the centroid of each district and displaying the final map.
+The program then displys the colored districts using Matplotlib, adding labels at the centre of each district.

 ---